jeffknupp/blog/content/2012-02-11-unit-testing-in-django.md

 categories: django python unit testing

-As a follow-up to my post [Starting a Django Project the Right Way](http://www.jeffknupp.com/blog/2012/02/09/starting-a-django-project-the-right-way/), I wanted to talk aboue the importance of writing tests for Django applications.
+As a follow-up to my post [Starting a Django Project the Right Way](http://www.jeffknupp.com/blog/2012/02/09/starting-a-django-project-the-right-way/), I wanted to talk about the importance of writing tests for Django applications.
 I previously mentioned that my first site [IllestRhyme](http://www.illestrhyme.com), has no app specific tests for it.
-This is both embarassing and true.
+This is both embarrassing and true.
 I've lost countless hours to fixing problems caused by new changes.
 I wasn't going to make the same mistake with [linkrdr](http://www.linkrdr.com).
 Having a set of unit tests that I can run in an automated fashion has made a world of difference.

-The Django `unittest` framework (really the Python `unittest` framework) is both simple and powerfull.
+The Django `unittest` framework (really the Python `unittest` framework) is both simple and powerful.
 Along with the test client (`django.test.client.Client`), there's a lot you can do with Django right out of the box.

 Setup